 At the start of the 1998/99 season, in one of the more bizarre incidents in football history, with Roberto Baggio joining the Nerazzurri and taking the number 10 shirt, and Ronaldo being allocated the number 9, Zamorano was forced to find an alternative to keep his preferred number.
 Superstitious from an early age, the Chilean opted to have 1+8 on his back.
 Though the plus sign was minuscule, it was enough to keep Zamorano on board.

-A final season in northern Italy awaited the Chilean whose goalscoring record was under scrutiny following the world-record signing of Christian Vieri.
-Under Marcello Lippi, with Ronaldo injured for the entire season, Inter managed to claw their way to fourth in the league, thanks in large to Vieri’s 14 goals, Recoba’s 10 and Zamorano’s seven.
+A final season in northern Italy awaited the Chilean, whose goalscoring record was under scrutiny following the world-record signing of Christian Vieri.
+Under Marcello Lippi, with Ronaldo injured for the entire season, Inter managed to claw their way to fourth in the league, thanks in part to Vieri’s 14 goals, Recoba’s 10 and Zamorano’s seven.

 Zamorano was underrated and underappreciated during his time in black and blue, his selfless work for the Milanese club creating a number of opportunities for his fellow stars.
-His work rate off the ball also afforded the likes of Recoba and Baggio ample time and space to operate in and less of a responsibility to track back.
-In contrast to his Real Madrid days when goalscoring was his number one priority, in the regimented style of Italian football Zamorano had to adapt.
+His work off the ball also afforded the likes of Recoba and Baggio ample time and space to operate in and less of a responsibility to track back.
+In contrast to his Real Madrid days when goalscoring was his number one priority, in the regimented style of Italian football, Zamorano had to adapt.
 It showed both his team-centric attitude and ability to fulfil a number of roles.
-He was the ideal striker.

-Two years into Zamorano’s Italian adventure, compatriot Marcelo Salas joined in him Serie A, heading to Lazio for $18 million.
+Two years into Zamorano’s Italian adventure, compatriot Marcelo Salas joined him, heading to Lazio for $18m.
 As a result of his exploits for River Plate and with the national team at France 98 – where he won the Bronze Shoe – Salas was regarded as one of the best strikers outside Europe.
 It was alongside Zamorano for Chile that Salas shone brightest.
-The former La U starlet scored 10 goals for La Roja in 1998, four of them coming in the World Cup alongside his friend and mentor Zamorano.
-Their partnership was widely regarded as one of the most devastating in the game.
+The former La U starlet scored 10 goals for La Roja in 1998, four of them coming in the World Cup alongside his friend and mentor, Zamorano.
+Their partnership was widely regarded as one of the most devastating at international level.